SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 currently the whole payload is saved.
 In the future, the `c8y_LatestMeasurements` fragment will be ignored and not saved.

+##### Breaking change in the Map widget
+With version 10.18 the Map Widget will be migrated and the support for realtime updates on all devices will be removed by an configurable refresh interval.
+This will allow us to display more then 100 devices on the map by default.
+Additionally the Map Widget will not support the "show track" option anymore.

 #### Implemented

 ##### Breaking change in the Measurements API - several APIs will no longer be supported when "enhanced time-series support" is enabled